neorv32 logo

 Connect a JTAG adapter to the NEORV32 jtag_* interface signals.
 If you do not have a full-scale JTAG adapter, you can also use a FTDI-based adapter like the "FT2232H-56Q Mini Module", which is a simple and inexpensive FTDI breakout board.

-Table 4.
+Table 3.
 JTAG pin mapping

-NEORV32 top signal JTAG signal FTDI port
+NEORV32 top signal JTAG signal Default FTDI port

 jtag_tck_i